Special Category Data GDPR Best Practices

 5. Take extra care with health-related data

-Criminal offence data are dealt with separately under GDPR (see Article 10) and this type of data is now subject to greater restrictions.
+Criminal offence data are dealt with separately under GDPR, and this type of data is now subject to greater restrictions.
+Be sure you are processing this data in a way that is lawful, fair, transparent and complies with all the other principles.

 Consequences of misusing special category data